jeremythen/Lab/README.md

 To use it, simply download the html file and open it in any browser.

-Then, click on **Start Collecting mouse and keyboard Entropy**.
+Then, click on **Start Collecting Entropy From Mouse And Keyboard**.
 Start moving the mouse round randomly and typing key.
 You will see the Entropy Data text area filling up.
+Or type/copy/paste something in the text area.

 When you are done creating entroy, then click on **Stop Collecting Entropy**.
-Then, click on **Hash!** to see the Entropy hash, checksum and seed phrases.
+Then, click on **Derive Seed Phrase From Entropy** to see the Entropy hash, checksum and seed phrases.

 ### Bip39 HTML online preview